 How do you approach your own shoots, when you’re not working with a company or a stylist?

 If possible, I like to approach everything with a »coffee date«.
 It’s important for me that I get to know the person and feel relaxed around them.
 I continue the process with choosing the team, location, create a mood board, etc.

 Hopefully, I will continue my MA Photography studies at ALUO (Academy of Fine Arts and Design) in Ljubljana.

 Lucija, thank you very much for your time and answers.
 The best of luck with your career and upcoming projects!

-You can see Lucija’s other works on her blog.
+You can see Lucija’s other works on her website.